hughesadam87/pyparty/README.rst

     git clone https://github.com/hugadams/pyparty.git

+This will not install any dependencies (see above)

 Related Libraries
 =================
 Interested in the Python ecosystem?
 Check out some of these related libraries:

    - SciPy_ (Collection of core scientific libraries)
    - NumPy_ (Fundemental vectorized numerics package in Python)
+   - matplotlib_ (Defacto static plotting in Python)
    - pandas_ (Data analysis library : inspired ``pyparty``` ParticleManager API)
    - ilastik_ (Interactive Learning and Segmentation Tool)
    - Pillow_ (Python Image Library)